ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Spinner

 - For consistency, possible sizes have been renamed `s`, `m` and `l`, instead of `small`, `medium` and `large`.
 Corresponding css classes have been renamed.
+- Order of elements in the markup has been changed

 ## Custom theme